chrisalexander/blog/_posts/2010/2010-02-24-windows-azure-series-getting-started-with-azure.md

 **Windows Azure Series**

 Welcome to the third in a series of posts on Windows Azure, Microsoft's cloud computing platform.
-Check out the first post on the subject of [Cloud Computing](/2533).
+Check out the first post on the subject of Cloud Computing (#2533).

 I was about to go and write a full-blown tutorial on how to get started and fired up with your first Windows Azure application, but then I realised that there is so much great content out there that it would be criminal to replicate it.